marcel-goldschen-ohm/PatchMeister/README.md

     * :construction: HEKA PatchMaster datafile
     * :construction: Molecular Devices pCLAMP datafile
     * :construction: AxoGraph or AxographX datafile
-* *Organize a series of current vs. time sweeps by splitting them into groups.*
+* *Organize a series of current/voltage/etc vs. time sweeps by splitting them into groups.*
+    * View one or more selected channels (e.g. current, voltage, etc.)
-    * Group interleaved sweeps.
+    * Group interleaved sweeps for each channel.
-    * Group blocks of sweeps.
+    * Group blocks of sweeps for each channel.
-    * :construction: Manually group arbitrary sweeps.
+    * Manually group arbitrary sweeps for each channel.
-    * Optionally show average of sweeps in each group.
+    * Optionally show average sweep for each group.
 * *Visually step through a group of sweeps.*
     * Buttons to step forward/backward through a group of sweeps.
-    * Optionally show only the selected sweep(s).
+    * Optionally show any arbitrary range of selected sweep(s).
-    * Optionally show all sweeps with selected sweep(s) highlighted.
-* *Mask selected sweeps to remove them from analysis (e.g. average).*
+* *Mask sweeps to remove them from any subsequent analyses.*
    * Masked sweeps are flagged, but NOT deleted.
    * Optionally show or hide masked sweeps.
 * *Basic manipulation of sweep data.*
     * Sweep manipulations are stored as offsets and scale factors (original data is NOT directly altered).
+    * You can always optionally view the raw data.
     * Manipulations can be applied to one or any number of sweeps simultaneously by selecting appropriate data regions in each of the desired sweeps using MATLAB's brush tool.
 How the selected data points are used depends on the manipulation.
     * **Baseline one region (flat)** - Baseline Y data to mean of selected data points.
     * **Baseline two region (sloping)** - Baseline Y data by subtracting line through (x,y) mean of each of two regions of contiguous selected data points.